 Fans believed that Suleyman Kerimov would lead a revolution similar to Roman Abramovich’s takeover at Chelsea.

 And for a while it looked as if they would conquer the world…

 The signing of Roberto Carlos sent shock waves across Europe.

 Sure the legendary left-back was 37-years-old but he was a three-time Champions League winner, a World Cup winner, and one of the most recognisable figures in world football.

-Fellow Brazilian international Jucilei followed Carlos’ lead, joining from Corinthians in the winter transfer window and the foundations were laid.
+Fellow Brazilian international Jucilei followed Carlos’ lead, joining from Corinthians in the winter transfer window as the foundations were laid.